gastonjarju/golang-cli-calculator/resources/roadmap.md

 #### **Day 3-4: Structs and Validation**
 - **Concepts Covered**: Structs, methods, validation.
   - Create methods for validating the `CalculationInput` struct.
+(Future)
   - Refactor input handling: implement separate functions for validating numbers and operators.
   - Make use of Go's **error handling** pattern by returning errors when invalid input is detected.